gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 If we had only used weak references, `number` would have been dropped and the closure would have never been called.
 Unlike with tricky-to-debug reference cycles, you would have immediately noticed that after testing your app.
 That is why we recommend to default to weak references.

+[^1]: In this simple example, GTK actually resolves the reference cycle on its own once you close the window.
+However, the general point to avoid strong references whenever possible remains valid.